emdel/ksfinder/README.md

         c1003f70 ? xen_hvm_need_lapic

-=== TODO AND LIMITATIONS ===
+=== LIMITATIONS ===

-It supports only x86-32 memory dumps.
-It has been tested on very few memory dump.
+It has been tested on very few memory dumps.
-It is a simple POC :-)
-In the future, I will write a Volatility plugin and provide x86-64 support.
+I used 'fmem' to dump the memory.
+I tried with 'Lime' in the raw format, but there are some offset issues.
+Contact me if you want to discuss about it.

 Happy hacking,